pettarin/penelope/README.rst

    **3.0.1**
 -  2015-11-22 **The command line interface has changed with v3.0.0**, as I performed a huge code refactoring.
--  2014-06-30 I moved Penelope to GitHub, and released it under the MIT License, with the version code v2.0.0.

 Installation
 ------------